Dave5535/fe-project/README.md

 # Web application for Teaterstickorna

-The webapplication allows for users to log in, chat and plan in the calendar.
+The web application allows for users to log in, chat and plan in the calendar.

 Admins will further have access to add, edit or remove users as they see fit.